-Tom Bettag, best known as the executive producer for ABC News Nightline with Ted Koppel, is the Eleanor Merrill Distinguished Visiting Fellow.
+Tom Bettag, best known as the executive producer for ABC News Nightline with Ted Koppel, is a lecturer at the Philip Merrill College of Journalism.
+He originally came to the college as the Eleanor Merrill Distinguished Visiting Fellow.

 Bettag is the winner of 30 Emmy awards, two Peabody awards, six DuPont silver batons and the Fred Friendly First Amendment Award.

 Among his professional experiences are 22 years with CBS News, which included working as a producer for CBS Radio, CBS Morning News, CBS Evening with Walter Cronkite, 60 Minutes and serving as executive producer of the CBS Evening News with Dan Rather from 1986-91.

 From CBS, he moved to ABC News, where he was executive producer of ABC News Nightline with Ted Koppel from 1991-2006, including three years overseeing ABC This Week with George Stephanopoulos.
 For three years, he worked as executive producer for “Koppel on Discovery” and produced news documentaries and live town meetings for the Discovery Channel.